 - Moderate to severe hepatic impairment (Child-Pugh B or C)

-- Major surgery within 8 weeks before first dose of study treatment.
-Complete wound healing from major surgery must have occurred 1 month before first dose and from minor surgery (eg, simple excision, tooth extraction) at least 10 days before first dose.
+- Major surgery (e.g., laparoscopic nephrectomy, GI surgery, removal or biopsy of brain metastasis) within 2 weeks before first dose of study treatment.
+Minor surgeries within 10 days before first dose.
+Subjects must have complete wound healing from major surgery or minor surgery before first dose of study treatment.
 Subjects with clinically relevant ongoing complications from prior surgery are not eligible.

 - Prior treatment with cabozantinib